AyushPandey218/Verbo/README.md

 3. Click "Save" to update your project settings
 4. Redeploy your project for the changes to take effect

 **IMPORTANT:** Without a proper Firebase configuration, the chat functionality will not work reliably.
-The default Firebase project is rate-limited and may be unavailable.

 ## Local Development